pidgeon-pete/openfirex/core-rules.md

 **Blast**
 Attacks from this weapon ignore the rules for light or heavy cover.

+**Grenade**
+A unit may only use one weapon with this rule per activation.

 **Impact**
 A unit may make a free attack action with this weapon against a unit that it moved into **Assault Range** with this activation if it moved at least 6 inches.
+A unit may not choose to make a normal attack with an **Impact** weapon.

 **Longshot**
 This weapon may make an attack at up to twice its maximum range but it's Attacks attribute is reduced to 1.

+**Melee**
+Weapons with this special rule may be used against enemy units within **Assault Range**.

 **Suppressing**
 If an attack from this weapon hits a unit it automatically takes a suppression token, up to a maximum of 2.
 This does not count as the target unit evading the attack.

+**Unstable**
+When making an attack with this weapon, any rolls of a 1 cause the weapon to explode, the model with this weapon is removed as a casualty.